mstraciak/flashforge-ad5m-mods/3d chameleon/manual cutter/readme.md

 Simple holder for 4 tubes.

 **ad5m 4n1 - body.stl:**\
 4 in 1 ptfe adapter for using festo fittings.
+Alternatively you can use bambulab 4to1 ptfe adapter.

 **Other parts:**